-Sand tray therapy is a form of expressive therapy that is also known as sandplay and the world technique.
+Sand tray therapy is a form of expressive therapy that is sometimes referred to as sandplay (although sandplay does have a slightly different approach) or the World Technique.
 It was developed by Margaret Lowenfeld, Goesta Harding, De Domenico, Charlotte Buehler, Bolgar, Fisher, Ruth Bowyer, and Dora Kalff.
-This non-verbal method of therapy is often used with children, but can be applied to adults, teens, couples, families, and groups as well.
-Sand tray therapy allows a client to construct their own microcosm using miniature toys and colored sand.
-The newly created microcosm then acts as a reflection of the client’s own life and allows them the opportunity to resolve conflicts, remove obstacles, and to connect to their inner being and recognize the beauty of their own soul as they begin to accept themselves.
+This type of therapy is often used with children, but can be applied to adults, teens, couples, families, and groups as well.
+Sand tray therapy allows a person to construct his or her own microcosm using miniature toys and colored sand.
+The scene created acts as a reflection of the person’s own life and allows him or her the opportunity to resolve conflicts, remove obstacles, and gain acceptance of self.

-The humanistic approach is another common strategy applied in sand tray therapy.
+The humanistic approach is a common strategy applied in sand tray therapy.
 Clinicians who use this technique rely solely on the client to find solutions to their problems, using the sand as a tool for healing.
-Through creative expression, a client is able to manifest in sand things they would otherwise not be able to vocalize or address in traditional therapy.
-The therapist treats the client as whole and healed, knowing that the process of sand tray therapy allows the client to find the answers that are already within them.
+Through creative expression, a person in therapy is able to manifest in sand the things they would otherwise not be able to vocalize or address in traditional therapy.
+The therapist treats the person as whole and healed, knowing that the process of sand tray therapy allows the person to find the answers that are already within them.

-Many children are unable to vocalize their emotional state as a result of trauma or extreme neglect or abuse.
-Incorporating the element of a familiar medium, the sand, allows a child to instantly achieve a sense of comfort and security.
+Many children are unable to verbalize emotional states, particularly in the face of trauma, neglect, or abuse.
+The non-verbal nature of sandplay therapy and the familiar medium of sand can help children achieve feelings of comfort and security.
 With little instruction from the therapist, the child is free to play and develop his or her own expression of situations.
 Oftentimes the children will experience a sense of independent play and will begin making assumptions and behavior changes without cues from the therapist.
-This method therapy serves as a valuable and powerful outlet for children and an incredibly insightful method of gaining access to their traumatic experiences.
+This method of therapy serves as a valuable and powerful outlet for children and an incredibly insightful method of gaining access to traumatic experiences.

 Sand Tray Therapy Articles